 - To add fish: I've been asked if adding fish fillets is an option.
 If you're going for a thinner white fish like sole fillet, you can cut it up into pieces and add it at the same time you add the shrimp (step #3).
 Make sure you give the fish a little seasoning.
 Again, you'll cover and cook a few minutes until shrimp turns pink and your fish is nice and flaky.

 - Visit Our Shop to browse quality ingredients including olive oils and spices used in this recipe.

 - Cuisine: Mediterranean/Spanish

 Keywords: Paella, Seafood Paella, Easy Paella Recipe

-*This post originally appeared on this site in 2015, and it has recently been updated with new information and media for readers’ benefit.
+*This post originally appeared on The Mediterranean Dish in 2015, and it has recently been updated with new information and media for readers' benefit.